lseman/lseman.github.io/_pages/class.md

 - **Documentation:** Document all your steps, observations, and conclusions.
 Include necessary screenshots, plots, graphs, and other relevant visuals.
 Make sure to describe each step of your work in a clear and comprehensible way, so that readers with various levels of knowledge can understand your process and results.

 - Apply direct tuning methods, such as Ziegler-Nichols, to design a controller for the system.
+You can also use Sisotool (https://www.mathworks.com/help/control/ref/controlsystemdesigner-app.html) to design your controller.

 ### Deliverables: